 “It was absolutely disgusting how we were treated.
 45 passengers on the flight were booked onto the ship, at one point they even said that if someone made the decision to not wait and catch the flight, it would delay us even further.

 “It wasn’t a pleasant experience and I have never witnessed anything like it before and I don’t want to witness it again.”

-Claiming compensation for bird strike delay…
+Claiming compensation for a delay caused by a bird strike

 “When we got home I sent an email to British Airways and they fobbed me off.
 I wasn’t aware I could take my case any further until last year when Lisa’s nephew told me about receiving flight delay compensation under EU Regulation 216/2004.

 “I thought I would give it a go and looked at the reviews for Bott and Co and to see if they could help.

 “We were sat on the aircraft for two hours and then delayed for a further three hours.
 Yes bird strikes do happen, we all know that but BA would of known it had happened before we got on the plane.

 “We will now sit tight whilst Bott and Co work on our claim to recover our flight compensation.”